solana-labs/solana/book/src/persistent-account-storage.md

 type Fork = u64;

-struct AccountMap(Vec<Fork, (AppendVecId, u64)>);
+struct AccountMap(Hashmap<Fork, (AppendVecId, u64)>);

 type AccountIndex = HashMap<Pubkey, AccountMap>;

 ```

-The index is a map of account Pubkeys to a map of forks and the location of the
+The index is a map of account Pubkeys to a map of Forks and the location of the
 Account data in an AppendVec.
-To get the latest version of an account:
+To get the version of an account for a specific Fork:

 ```
 /// Load the account for the pubkey.
-/// This function will load the account from the greatest or equal to fork.
+/// This function will load the account from the specified fork, falling back to the fork's parents
-/// * forks - A vector of forks indicating a priority list of forks.
-The earlier
+/// * fork - a virtual Accounts instance, keyed by Fork.
+Accounts keep track of their parents with Forks,
-///   forks are loaded first if available.
+///       the persistent store
 /// * pubkey - The Account's public key.
-pub fn load_slow(&self, forks: &[u64], pubkey: &Pubkey) -> Option<&Account>
+pub fn load_slow(&self, id: Fork, pubkey: &Pubkey) -> Option<&Account>
 ```

 The read is satisfied by pointing to a memory mapped location in the